LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 ## What is MCMC?

-There is several versions of MCMC, but in general the idea is to generate a Markov Chain whose stationary distribution is the one we want to sample from.
+There are several versions of MCMC, but in general the idea is to generate a Markov Chain whose stationary distribution is the one we want to sample from.